 In the afternoon, stop into Gallery One Seventeen to see beautiful Bermuda landscape paintings, and Crisson & Hind African Gallery featuring intricate stone sculptures by Zimbabwean artists.
 Shop eclectic gifts and clothing curated personally by owner Nicole Golden at Urban Cottage and delicate jewellery inspired by the island’s pink sand at Alexandra Mosher Studio Jewellery Just around the corner, stop into Della Valle to be fitted for a gorgeous bejewelled pair of soft leather sandals custom-made for your feet.

 Enjoy a pre-dinner sunset cruise from Albuoy’s Point, then head to Barracuda Grill – the only DiRoNa-rated restaurant on the island – for fresh seafood, suckling pig and their signature gingerbread toffee pudding.
 Or, indulge in the old-world charm and attentive service of Ascots.
-Afterward, enjoy craft cocktails at the speakeasy-style Yours Truly on picturesque Chancery Lane.
+Afterward, enjoy craft cocktails on the harbourfront at The Birdcage on lively Front Street.

 Gardens, Historic Sites & Island Hideaways

 The Bermuda Botanical Gardens and Masterworks Museum of Bermuda Art are brimming with tropical foliage and Bermudian art.
 Explore them on your own, or let Bermuda Explorer arrange an in-depth “Arts in the Garden” tour.
-Or, opt for a private curator's tour at Masterworks (through the Winnow App) to hear tales and see works of Bermuda as muse to legendary artists like O'Keeffe, Wyeth and even John Lennon.
+Hear tales and see works of Bermuda as muse to legendary artists like O'Keeffe, Wyeth and even John Lennon.
 Find refreshments at the onsite Homer’s Café, named after American painter Winslow Homer who regularly visited the island.

 Explore the island by taxi, where Bermuda's knowledgeable and well-travelled drivers double as tour guides.
 You'll hear tales and get insider knowledge that will leave you feeling like a local.
 For the ultimate taxi tour, Piece of the Rock Limo and Tours will take you around the island in a Mercedes sedan.